8 Travel Agent Certifications (And How To Earn One)

-In this article, we'll discuss what a travel agent certification is, what are the requirements to earn one and which third-party organizations offer certifications.
+In this article, we discuss what a travel agent certification is, explain the steps you can take to earn one and provide a list of eight certifications to consider.

 What is a travel agent certification?